yujenyu/Group11_Project/Quiz.md

 C. Why did not Goya directly draw the scene of the war?

-The war painted by Goya is a scene we don't often see in paintings.
-Most painters like to draw pictures of battles, heroes and victories, but Goya describes it from a different perspective.
+The war painted by Goya is a scene we do not often see in paintings.
+Most painters liked to draw pictures of battles, heroes and victories, but Goya described it from a different perspective.
 Wars are not caused by ordinary people.
 Many times they don't even know why conflicts occur, but wars come to them.
 What they know is almost the same as those of us standing in front of the painting.
 They can only flee for their lives.

-D. Why did Goya choose to paint fictional creatures?
+D. Why did Goya choose to paint fictional creature?

 The giant symbolizes war or its danger that makes people afraid.
 On the other hand, we can also think of giants as guarding humans or the horror that humans make people frantic.
-Therefore, this painting is also called Panic.
+Therefore, this painting is also called "Panic".
 Goya uses this giant mystery-like creature to express indescribable thoughts and emotions.